emu-rabbit/vue-router-rule/vuepress/src/README.md

 Everything is **FLAT**, with no more nesting.
 The TOP-DOWN rule makes it easy for you to know the reason and where to go.
 Now, when something goes wrong, you can check the console information.
+(With `debugInfo` option set to `true`)

 ![Console Screenshot](/images/console.png)